kshetline/json-z/README.md

 - When a replacer function returns `undefined` for the value of an item, for consistency with JSON replacer functions, that with cause the item to be deleted from the result. `JSONZ.DELETE` can also be used for this purpose, and *is the only way to delete an object or array item with a value that is originally `undefined`.*
 - Since JSON-Z can handle explicit `undefined` values, a replacer function can return the special value `JSONZ.UNDEFINED` to replace an item’s value with `undefined`.
 - Replacer functions can return the special value `JSONZ.DELETE` to indicate that a slot in an array be left empty, creating a sparse array.
+- Replacer functions can return the special value `JSONZ.EXCISE` to indicate that a slot in an array should be deleted, removing the value and making the parent array length smaller as a result.
 - A global replacer function can be specified.
 - For the benefit of anonymous (arrow) functions, which do not have their own `this` as `functions` do, replacer functions are passed the holder of a key/value pair as a third argument to the function.
 - A replacer can return `JSONZ.LITERALLY_AS(`*string-value*`)` to specify [exactly how a given value will be stringified](#jsonzliterally_as).